cran-task-views/Distributions/Distributions.md

   log-logistic, paralogistic, generalized Pareto, Pareto, see also the Pareto subsection.
   `r pkg("skewunit")` provides d, p, r for a symmetric beta.
+  `r pkg("ZeroOneDists")` provides d, p, q, r for a one-inflated beta called abusively beta-rectangular distribution, parametrized by its probability mass and mean, standard deviation of the beta part or the overall distribution.

   ------------------------- -------------- -------------------  -----------------------
   *Distribution name*       *Packages*     *Functions*           *Distribution suffix*